ChristianSelinger/christianselinger.github.io/_posts/2026-06-01-neural-sis.md

 From the phase diagram we can clearly witness what the depletion of susceptibles means to the vector field.
 As we approach the grey line, the red arrows become smaller and smaller and would eventually go to zero.
 Had we started our SIS system at a very high number of infected individuals, e.g. $I(0)=95$, then the vector field evaluated at $I(0)$ would have negative values, since the blue curve is below zero in this case.
 Again, the SIS system would have eventually reached its endemic equilibrium.

-## One step at a time: differential equations and residual neural networks
+## Numerics of differential equations and residual neural networks

 To solve the differential equation $\frac{dI}{dt} = f(I)$ we evaluate the vector field at discrete, equidistant time points $t_i=t_0+i\Delta$: